austenstone/action-javascript/README.md

 ## Build

 Run `npm run build` to build the project with `ncc`.
-The build artifacts will be stored in a single file `dist/index.js`.
+The build artifacts will be stored in a single file `index.mjs`.

 ## Running unit tests